Top pension funds call for climate policy stability

 Beyond the election cycle

-Speaking as part of a panel at last month's Making Sense of Net Zero event hosted by Capital Monitor and the New Statesman, Kirsty Jenkinson, director of sustainability and stewardship at Calstrs, said: “We have tried very carefully as a global investor not to just be bound up in the election cycle here in the US to determine what our strategy should be around [carbon emissions] because [the landscape] clearly is volatile.
+Kirsty Jenkinson, director of sustainability and stewardship at Calstrs, said at a recent event: “We have tried very carefully as a global investor not to just be bound up in the election cycle here in the US to determine what our strategy should be around [carbon emissions] because [the landscape] clearly is volatile.

-“We recognise that from a federal level policy could change again in a couple of years.”
+“We recognise that from a federal level policy could change again in a couple of years,” Jenkinson said during a panel discussion at last month's 'Making Sense of Net Zero' event hosted by Capital Monitor and the New Statesman.

-That being said, Jenkinson also added: “I honestly feel, having looked at this kind of area for 20 years in my investment career, we're at a stage of greater certainty than we've ever had before.”
+That being said, she added: “I honestly feel, having looked at this kind of area for 20 years in my investment career, we're at a stage of greater certainty than we've ever had before.”

 Calstrs needs to take a longer-term view that goes beyond election cycles and near-term fluctuations.
 Kirsty Jenkinson, Calstrs